cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/trial_faq.md

 Q: How do I remove the Cloudify container?

-A: Remove the Cloudify container by running `docker rm -f cfy_manager_local`
+A: You can remove Cloudify container by running `docker rm -f cfy_manager_local`

 ---